ayushskmaurya/Easy-Shopping/README.md

 	python manage.py migrate
 	```

-3. To use Admin Panel create superuser:
+4. Create a user to login to the admin site:
 	```
 	python manage.py createsuperuser
 	```

-4. To run the program in local server:
+5. To run the program in local server:
 	```
 	python manage.py runserver
 	```